Azure/AzureStack-QuickStart-Templates/serviceFabricCluster-multipleNodeTypes/readme.md

 # Installation Steps:
 ## Azure Stack Operator
-- Download the **Service Fabric Cluster (Preview)** item from Marketplace management so thatit shows up in your Azure Stack Marketplace under Compute.
+- **Download the Service Fabric Cluster (Preview) item from Marketplace management** so that it shows up in your Azure Stack Marketplace under Compute.

 ![Marketplace](images/Marketplace.png)